 - If necessary, lubricate the bearings with a non-stick based lubricant, like WD-40.

-- Check the tire pressure if applicable.
+- Check the tire pressure (if applicable.)

-Where you put your stroller is just as important as regular cleanings.
+Where you park your stroller is just as important as regular cleanings.
 Damp areas will foster the growth of mildew and mold, while too much direct sunlight will wash out the colors of an uncovered pram and make it look dingy.